Published OnJuly 8, 2026

 • I am someone who finishes what they start.

 Falling is not the failure.
 Staying down is.
-These affirmations are for the get-back-up — the most important movement in any warrior's practice.
+These mental toughness affirmations are for the get-back-up — the most important movement in any warrior's practice — and for the self-belief that makes that movement possible even when everything in you wants to stay still.

 • I fall and I get back up.
 Every time.